 ORLANDO, Fla. – Is anyone planning a trip to Universal or considering a vacation to this hot spot?

-Editor's note: Our theme park expert, writer Tom Metevia, recently visited Universal Studios Orlando Resort for the first time, so we asked him to share some insight.
+Editor's note: Our theme park writer, Tom Metevia, recently visited Universal Studios Orlando Resort for the first time, so we asked him to share some insight.
 Here's what he had to say:

 This was quite a change, as I am used to visiting the Mouse, but I was looking for a change of pace and perhaps to experience a new thrill.

 After my visit, I left knowing so many new things and decided to come up with a quick list of tips that may help someone else.
 Let's dive in.

 1. Skipping the line will cost you, but it's worth it.